amarder/stack-overflow/paper/stack-overflow.md

 This paper takes a first step along the path of applying econometric analysis to publicly available Stack Overflow data.
 Specifically, I study how users behave around the time they are awarded badges.
 By taking a closer look at user actions we start to get an idea of how badges motivate user contributions.

-# What is Stack Overflow?
+# Rules of the game

 @Deterding2011 define "_gamification_ as the use of game design elements in non-game contexts."